Integrated fox control

 - If you are planning to use chemicals to treat foxes, all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2017 must be met.
 This includes adhering to the directions for use on the chemical label, keeping the relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.
 Chemical use record sheets and further information regarding agricultural chemical use can be found in our agricultural chemicals section.

 Planning your program

 Coordinate control work with your neighbours.
-The best results are achieved where neighbours conduct simultaneous fox control across a landscape rather than just on individual properties.
-Work on your property can be undermined by the inactivity of your neighbours.
-Talk to your neighbours and local Landcare group to work out a plan for coordinated action.
+The best results are achieved when neighbours conduct simultaneous fox control across a landscape, rather than just on individual properties.
+Remember, work on your property can be quickly undermined by the inactivity of your neighbours.
+Talk to them and your local Landcare group to work out a plan for coordinated action.

-Identify fox feeding and activity areas in and around your property.
+Identify fox feeding and activity areas on your property.
 Map these areas for future reference.
 Foxes are often found around:

 - rocky outcrops

 - weedy areas.